OWASP/www-project-proactive-controls/docs/introduction/contributing.md

 $ source venv/bin/activate

 # install the mkdocs package
-$ pip install mkdocs-material
+$ pip install mkdocs-material mkdocs-redirects

 # switch into your checked-out OWASP Proactive Controls directory
 $ cd owasp-proactive-controls

 # run the local webserver
-$ mkdocs server
+$ mkdocs serve

 # now you can point your browser to http://localhost:8000 and check
 # how your changes will look like